-Governor's Task Force on Mental Health: Second Draft of Principles to Guide Our Work (7/20/16)
+Governor's Task Force on Mental Health: Second Draft of Principles to Guide Our Work (7/29/16)

 The Task Force's work will be shaped by a set of governing principles to be developed by the Task Force members.
-At their July 11th meeting, the Task Force suggested changes to an initial list that was based on past reports about Minnesota's mental health system.
+At their July 25th meeting, the Task Force suggested a few additional changes to the revised list.
 Those changes have been incorporated into this draft; changed sections are marked with an asterisk.